-Maybe poly isn’t for you.
+Maybe polyamory isn’t for you.

 It’s not an enlightened way to be.
 It’s just a choice that works for some people.
 It’s a preference that has no more to do with goodness, enlightenment or value than preferring linguine to rice.

-There are dozens of reasons why people make themselves try to be okay with poly.
-Maybe she don’t want to lose a beloved partner.
+There are dozens of reasons why people make themselves try to be okay with polyamory.
+Maybe she doesn’t want to lose a beloved partner.
 Maybe her partner tried monogamy for her and was unhappy.
 Maybe they saw it as a way to try to stay together.
 These things all look so loving and noble.
 I’m all for love, I really am.
 I just don’t think that going through pain and suffering is somehow the hallmark of a “worthy relationship”.
 I don’t find choosing suffering necessarily noble.
 It’s too close to the mindset of the woman who is proud of herself for her endurance when it comes to accepting an abusive mate.

-I’m not saying polyamorous/monogamous pairing are bad2.
+I’m not saying polyamorous/monogamous pairings are bad2.
 Not at all!
 But in the good ones, the monogamous member isn’t curling up in a ball when his polyamorous partner is out with another love, either.
-In a healthy poly/mono pairing, the monogamous partner has his own full life, ya know.
+In a healthy polyamorous /monogamous pairing, the monogamous partner has his own full life, ya know.
 She’s not curled into a ball weeping when her partner isn’t with her.
 He’s got friends and projects and family and is living a busy, happy life — when his partner is around and when he’s alone.

 I’m also not saying that twinges of discomfort are reasons to drop a relationship.
-There’s an enormous difference between, “Dammit, I feel lonely and at a loose end and wish I were out having fun, too” and curling up in a little ball and crying your eyes out because you feel so abandoned, alone and unloved.
+There’s an enormous difference between, “Dammit, I feel lonely and at a loose end and wish I were out having fun, too” and curling up in a little ball and crying your eyes out because you feel so abandoned, alone, and unloved.
 The healthiest of people have down times and the best relationships do, too.